 Melissa Ratcliff, Mezzo-Soprano

-Reviewed as having “a voice so pure and clear, I can only describe it as crystalline“, Mezzo-Soprano Melissa studied music at the University of Alberta before moving to Vancouver.
-Recent appearances include her Wagnerian premiere as Rossweisse in Die Walküre with Heroic Opera, Prince Orlofsky in Die Fledermaus with the North Shore Light Opera Society, Griselda in Alma with East Van Opera, Houdini’s Mother in Ragtime with Fighting Chance Productions, Lt.
+Hailed as “brilliant” (Opera Canada) and “honey-voiced” (Review Vancouver), Mezzo-Soprano Melissa studied music at the University of Alberta before moving to Vancouver.
+Recent appearances include Dorabella in Cosi fan tutte with Opera Mariposa, Klytaemnestra in Elektra and Rossweisse in Die Walküre with Heroic Opera, Prince Orlofsky in Die Fledermaus with the North Shore Light Opera Society, Griselda in Alma with East Van Opera, Houdini’s Mother in Ragtime with Fighting Chance Productions, Lt.
 Commander Joanne Galloway in A Few Good Men and Judge Group in Miracle on 34th Street with Theatre in the Country, and Cio Cio San’s Aunt in Madama Butterfly with Burnaby Lyric Opera.
 Melissa has performed regularly with the Vancouver Bach Choir, Burnaby Lyric Opera, Opera Opulenza, Chilliwack Opera and others.

 Libby Donald, Soprano